renebarto/baremetal/doc/tutorials/13-board-information.md

 36: // DEALINGS IN THE SOFTWARE.
 37: //
 38: //------------------------------------------------------------------------------
 39:
 40: #pragma once
 41:
 42: #include <baremetal/Mailbox.h>
 43: #include <baremetal/RPIProperties.h>
 44:
+45: /// @file
+46: /// Machine info retrieval
+47:
-45: namespace baremetal {
+48: namespace baremetal {
-46:
+49:
-47: /// <summary>
+50: /// <summary>
-48: /// Type of SoC used.
+51: /// Type of SoC used.
 See @ref RASPBERRY_PI_BAREMETAL_DEVELOPMENT_SOC_FOR_EACH_BOARD for more information
-49: /// </summary>
+52: /// </summary>
-50: enum class SoCType
+53: enum class SoCType
-51: {
+54: {
-52:     /// @ brief BCM2835 as used in Raspberry Pi Model 1 boards
+55:     /// @ brief BCM2835 as used in Raspberry Pi Model 1 boards
-53:     BCM2835,
+56:     BCM2835,
-54:     /// @ brief BCM2835 as used in older Raspberry Pi Model 2 boards
+57:     /// @ brief BCM2835 as used in older Raspberry Pi Model 2 boards
-55:     BCM2836,
+58:     BCM2836,
-56:     /// @ brief BCM2835 as used in newer Raspberry Pi Model 2 and Raspberry Pi Model 3 boards
+59:     /// @ brief BCM2835 as used in newer Raspberry Pi Model 2 and Raspberry Pi Model 3 boards
-57:     BCM2837,
+60:     BCM2837,
-58:     /// @ brief BCM2835 as used in Raspberry Pi Model 4 boards
+61:     /// @ brief BCM2835 as used in Raspberry Pi Model 4 boards
-59:     BCM2711,
+62:     BCM2711,
-60:     /// @ brief BCM2835 as used in Raspberry Pi Model 5 boards
+63:     /// @ brief BCM2835 as used in Raspberry Pi Model 5 boards
-61:     BCM2712,
+64:     BCM2712,
-62:     /// @brief SoC unknown / not set / invalid
+65:     /// @brief SoC unknown / not set / invalid
-63:     Unknown,
+66:     Unknown,
-64: };
+67: };
-65:
+68:
-66: /// <summary>
+69: /// <summary>
-67: /// Retrieves system info using the mailbox mechanism
+70: /// Retrieves system info using the mailbox mechanism
-68: ///
+71: ///
-69: /// Note that this class is created as a singleton, using the GetMachineInfo() function.
+72: /// Note that this class is created as a singleton, using the GetMachineInfo() function.
-70: /// </summary>
+73: /// </summary>
-71: class MachineInfo
+74: class MachineInfo
-72: {
+75: {
-73:     /// <summary>
+76:     /// <summary>
-74:     /// Retrieves the singleton MachineInfo instance.
+77:     /// Retrieves the singleton MachineInfo instance.
 It is created in the first call to this function.
 This is a friend function of class MachineInfo
-75:     /// </summary>
+78:     /// </summary>
-76:     /// <returns>A reference to the singleton MachineInfo</returns>
+79:     /// <returns>A reference to the singleton MachineInfo</returns>
-77:     friend MachineInfo &GetMachineInfo();
+80:     friend MachineInfo &GetMachineInfo();
-78:
+81:
-79: private:
+82: private:
-80:     /// @brief Flags if device was initialized.
+83:     /// @brief Flags if device was initialized.
 Used to guard against multiple initialization
-81:     bool          m_initialized;
-82:     /// @brief Reference to a IMemoryAccess instantiation, injected at construction time, for e.g. testing purposes.
-83:     IMemoryAccess& m_memoryAccess;
-84:     /// @brief Raw revision code retrieved through the mailbox
-85:     BoardRevision m_revisionRaw;
-86:     /// @brief Board model determined from the raw revision code
-87:     BoardModel    m_boardModel;
-88:     /// @brief Board model major number determined from the raw revision code
-89:     uint32        m_boardModelMajor;
-90:     /// @brief Board model revision number determined from the raw revision code
-91:     uint32        m_boardModelRevision;
-92:     /// @brief Board SoC type determined from the raw revision code
-93:     SoCType       m_SoCType;
-94:     /// @brief Amount of physical RAM determined from the raw revision code
-95:     uint32        m_ramSize;
-96:     /// @brief Board serial number retrieved through the mailbox
-97:     uint64        m_boardSerial;
-98:     /// @brief Board FW revision number retrieved through the mailbox
-99:     uint32        m_fwRevision;
-100:     /// @brief Ethernet MAC address retrieved through the mailbox
-101:     uint8         m_macAddress[6];
-102:     /// @brief ARM assigned memory base address retrieved through the mailbox
-103:     uint32        m_armBaseAddress;
-104:     /// @brief ARM assigned memory size retrieved through the mailbox
-105:     uint32        m_armMemorySize;
-106:     /// @brief VideoCore assigned memory base address retrieved through the mailbox
-107:     uint32        m_vcBaseAddress;
-108:     /// @brief VideoCore assigned memory size retrieved through the mailbox
-109:     uint32        m_vcMemorySize;
-110:
-111:     MachineInfo();
-112:
-113: public:
-114:     MachineInfo(IMemoryAccess& memoryAccess);
-115:     bool          Initialize();
-116:
-117:     BoardModel    GetModel();
-118:     const char   *GetName();
-119:     uint32        GetModelMajor();
-120:     uint32        GetModelRevision();
-121:     SoCType       GetSoCType();
-122:     const char   *GetSoCName();
-123:     uint32        GetRAMSize();
-124:     uint64        GetSerial();
-125:     uint32        GetFWRevision();
-126:     void          GetMACAddress(uint8 macAddress[6]);
-127:     uint32        GetARMMemoryBaseAddress();
-128:     uint32        GetARMMemorySize();
-129:     uint32        GetVCMemoryBaseAddress();
-130:     uint32        GetVCMemorySize();
-131:     unsigned      GetClockRate(ClockID clockID) const; // See RPIPropertiesInterface (PROPTAG_GET_CLOCK_RATE)
-132:
-133:     BoardRevision GetBoardRevision();
-134: };
+84:     bool          m_initialized;
+85:     /// @brief Reference to a IMemoryAccess instantiation, injected at construction time, for e.g. testing purposes.
+86:     IMemoryAccess& m_memoryAccess;
+87:     /// @brief Raw revision code retrieved through the mailbox
+88:     BoardRevision m_revisionRaw;
+89:     /// @brief Board model determined from the raw revision code
+90:     BoardModel    m_boardModel;
+91:     /// @brief Board model major number determined from the raw revision code
+92:     uint32        m_boardModelMajor;
+93:     /// @brief Board model revision number determined from the raw revision code
+94:     uint32        m_boardModelRevision;
+95:     /// @brief Board SoC type determined from the raw revision code
+96:     SoCType       m_SoCType;
+97:     /// @brief Amount of physical RAM determined from the raw revision code (in Mb)
+98:     uint32        m_ramSize;
+99:     /// @brief Board serial number retrieved through the mailbox
+100:     uint64        m_boardSerial;
+101:     /// @brief Board FW revision number retrieved through the mailbox
+102:     uint32        m_fwRevision;
+103:     /// @brief Ethernet MAC address retrieved through the mailbox
+104:     uint8         m_macAddress[6];
+105:     /// @brief ARM assigned memory base address retrieved through the mailbox
+106:     uint32        m_armBaseAddress;
+107:     /// @brief ARM assigned memory size retrieved through the mailbox
+108:     uint32        m_armMemorySize;
+109:     /// @brief VideoCore assigned memory base address retrieved through the mailbox
+110:     uint32        m_vcBaseAddress;
+111:     /// @brief VideoCore assigned memory size retrieved through the mailbox
+112:     uint32        m_vcMemorySize;
+113:
+114:     MachineInfo();
+115:
+116: public:
+117:     MachineInfo(IMemoryAccess& memoryAccess);
+118:     bool          Initialize();
+119:
+120:     BoardModel    GetModel();
+121:     const char   *GetName();
+122:     uint32        GetModelMajor();
+123:     uint32        GetModelRevision();
+124:     SoCType       GetSoCType();
+125:     const char   *GetSoCName();
+126:     uint32        GetRAMSize();
+127:     uint64        GetSerial();
+128:     uint32        GetFWRevision();
+129:     void          GetMACAddress(uint8 macAddress[6]);
+130:     uint32        GetARMMemoryBaseAddress();
+131:     uint32        GetARMMemorySize();
+132:     uint32        GetVCMemoryBaseAddress();
+133:     uint32        GetVCMemorySize();
+134:     unsigned      GetClockRate(ClockID clockID) const; // See RPIPropertiesInterface (PROPTAG_GET_CLOCK_RATE)
 135:
+136:     BoardRevision GetBoardRevision();
+137: };
+138:
-136: MachineInfo &GetMachineInfo();
+139: MachineInfo &GetMachineInfo();
-137:
+140:
-138: } // namespace baremetal
+141: } // namespace baremetal
 ```

-- Line 50-64: We declare an enum to represent the type of SoC (System-on-Chip) on the board
+- Line 53-67: We declare an enum to represent the type of SoC (System-on-Chip) on the board
-- Line 71-134: We declare the class `MachineInfo`
+- Line 74-137: We declare the class `MachineInfo`
-  - Line 77: We declare the friend function `GetMachineInfo()` which creates, initializes and returns a reference to the singleton `MachineInfo` instance
+  - Line 80: We declare the friend function `GetMachineInfo()` which creates, initializes and returns a reference to the singleton `MachineInfo` instance
-  - Line 111: We declare the prive constructor, which is used by `GetMachineInfo()` to instantiate a default version of `MachineInfo`
+  - Line 114: We declare the prive constructor, which is used by `GetMachineInfo()` to instantiate a default version of `MachineInfo`
-  - Line 114: We declare a constructor, which injects a memory access interface for testing purposes
+  - Line 117: We declare a constructor, which injects a memory access interface for testing purposes
-  - Line 115: We declare the method `Initialize()` which initialized the instance.
+  - Line 118: We declare the method `Initialize()` which initialized the instance.
   This perform the bulk of the work to be done
-  - Line 117: We declare the method `GetModel()` which returns the board model
+  - Line 120: We declare the method `GetModel()` which returns the board model
-  - Line 118: We declare the method `GetName()` which returns the board name
+  - Line 121: We declare the method `GetName()` which returns the board name
-  - Line 119: We declare the method `GetModelMajor()` which returns the board major model number
+  - Line 122: We declare the method `GetModelMajor()` which returns the board major model number
-  - Line 120: We declare the method `GetModelRevision()` which returns the board revision number
+  - Line 123: We declare the method `GetModelRevision()` which returns the board revision number
-  - Line 121: We declare the method `GetSoCType()` which returns the board SoC type
+  - Line 124: We declare the method `GetSoCType()` which returns the board SoC type
-  - Line 122: We declare the method `GetSoCName()` which returns the board SoC name
+  - Line 125: We declare the method `GetSoCName()` which returns the board SoC name
-  - Line 123: We declare the method `GetRAMSize()` which returns the physical RAM size in Mb
+  - Line 126: We declare the method `GetRAMSize()` which returns the physical RAM size in Mb
-  - Line 124: We declare the method `GetSerial()` which returns the board serial number
+  - Line 127: We declare the method `GetSerial()` which returns the board serial number
-  - Line 125: We declare the method `GetFWRevision()` which returns the board firmware revision
+  - Line 128: We declare the method `GetFWRevision()` which returns the board firmware revision
-  - Line 126: We declare the method `GetMACAddress()` which returns the ethernet MAC address
+  - Line 129: We declare the method `GetMACAddress()` which returns the ethernet MAC address
-  - Line 127: We declare the method `GetARMMemoryBaseAddress()` which returns the ARM assign memory base address (normally 0)
+  - Line 130: We declare the method `GetARMMemoryBaseAddress()` which returns the ARM assign memory base address (normally 0)
-  - Line 128: We declare the method `GetARMMemorySize()` which returns the ARM assigned memory size in bytes (up to 1Gb border)
+  - Line 131: We declare the method `GetARMMemorySize()` which returns the ARM assigned memory size in bytes (up to 1Gb border)
-  - Line 129: We declare the method `GetVCMemoryBaseAddress()` which returns the VideoCore assigned memory base address
+  - Line 132: We declare the method `GetVCMemoryBaseAddress()` which returns the VideoCore assigned memory base address
-  - Line 130: We declare the method `GetVCMemorySize()` which returns the VideoCore assigned memory size in bytes
+  - Line 133: We declare the method `GetVCMemorySize()` which returns the VideoCore assigned memory size in bytes
-  - Line 131: We declare the method `GetClockRate()` which returns the clock rate for the specified clock ID
+  - Line 134: We declare the method `GetClockRate()` which returns the clock rate for the specified clock ID
-  - Line 133: We declare the method `GetBoardRevision()` which returns the raw board revision
+  - Line 136: We declare the method `GetBoardRevision()` which returns the raw board revision
-- We declare the friend function `GetMachineInfo()`
+- Line 139: We declare the friend function `GetMachineInfo()`

 ### MachineInfo.cpp {#TUTORIAL_13_BOARD_INFORMATION_MACHINEINFO_MACHINEINFOCPP}